 Tests that apply to you

 We base your rate of payment on the test resulting in the lowest payment rate.
-Changes to your income or assets, like changes to your employment income, may change your rate.
+Changes to your income or assets may change your rate.
+This includes changes to your employment income or if you get an inheritance.

 Use our Payment and Service Finder to help work out how much you might get.